What is ROIC?

 Why does ROIC matter more than other metrics?

 Because it captures the essence of a great business: turning capital into profit efficiently, year after year.
 A company that earns high returns on the money it reinvests compounds shareholder wealth far faster than one that needs ever more capital to grow.
-Sustained high ROIC is the numerical fingerprint of an economic moat.
+The compounding is the whole point.
+A business reinvesting its profits at 20% roughly six-folds its capital base over a decade, while one reinvesting at 6% barely doubles it.
+Same effort, same decade, wildly different outcome for the owner.
+Sustained high ROIC is also the numerical fingerprint of an economic moat.
+High returns attract competition, and competition normally drags returns back down toward the cost of capital.
+When a company holds high returns for ten years anyway, something is actively protecting it from that pressure.
+Identifying what that something is, and whether it will last, is the real work.

 What is the difference between ROIC and ROE?